 Barbary & Agathis are the only two commercially run electric yachts in NZ.

 The decision to convert from diesel to electric was easy – the wind conditions on Lake Taupo are not always favourable.
 So, while the vessels sail when possible, the 48ft ketch’s often need more breeze than is on offer and therefore the need to “donkey on” and motor-sail to keep to a timeframe.
 This would often see the old 55hp Perkins in Barbary doing her share of the pushing – It is not enjoyable running a smoky, noisy old engine while trying to show off some of NZs most beautiful natural landscapes; when the opportunity came to shut down the diesel engine you could physically see customers relax.
-The wind is free and clean through not always a good business partner, and no wind, means no sailing.
+The wind is free and clean though not always a good business partner, and no wind, means no sailing.

 No-one wants to turn on the engine in a sailing ship – its disturbs the peace and offends the ear, but every sailor knows it’s inevitable.
 There is a sacred atmosphere on Lake Taupo, with pristine mountain backdrop and crystal-clear waters (which serve as Taupo’s drinking water supply) – Jamie & Sarah wanted to make sure that the operation of Sail Barbary’s yachts would be not be intrusive or foul the air in any way, as well as offering a Taupo sailing experience second to none.
 The best way to do this, was to go for an all-electric engine system.